GoFetchDeliveries/Tasks/README.md

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/new_issue.png" width='1024' alt='Creating a new issue'>

-* Assign a person to the issue, if needed:
+* If known, assign a person to the issue.
+This way we know why is working on this task.

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/assign_person_to_issue.png" width='355' alt='Assign person to issue'>

 * Click "Submit issue" button.